 The UNESCO Associated Schools Project Network (ASPnet) was founded in 1953.
-What began with 33 schools from 15 member states now consists of more than 11.500 educational institutions in 182 countries, making it the largest school network in the world.
+What began with 33 schools in 15 Member States now encompasses more than 11,500 educational institutions in 182 countries, making it the largest school network in the world.

-UNESCO schools have a model character that is expressed in a special pedagogical approach: teaching takes place through projects in a school climate characterized by appreciation of the individual, participation and respect for diversity.
-Participation in the international and national network of UNESCO schools is designed as a long-term commitment.
+UNESCO schools have a model character which is expressed in a special pedagogical approach: teaching takes place through projects in a school climate characterised by appreciation of the individual, participation, and respect for diversity.
+Participation in the international and national network of UNESCO schools is designed to be a long-term commitment.
 The entire school community is called upon to continuously incorporate the concerns of UNESCO into all areas of everyday school life.

-Topics such as peace education and human rights, gender equality, inclusion, global learning, global citizenship, cultural heritage, sustainable development, interculturality, biodiversity and climate change as well as international solidarity are taught, learned and lived in UNESCO schools – according to the 4 pillars of the UNESCO education concept: learning to know, learning to do, learning to be and learning to live together.
+Topics such as peace education and human rights, gender equality, inclusion, global learning, global citizenship, cultural heritage, sustainable development, interculturality, biodiversity, and climate change as well as international solidarity are taught, learned, and lived in UNESCO schools in accordance with the 4 pillars of UNESCO’s education concept: learning to know, learning to do, learning to be, and learning to live together.

 Austrian UNESCO schools

-The Austrian Commission for UNESCO coordinates the national network, provides international contacts and information and supports the schools in achieving their goals.
-The annual conference of the Austrian UNESCO schools, which always takes place in a different province, serves as a platform for exchange and further education.
-The participants receive information, suggestions and tips on how to work on and implement UNESCO topics in everyday school life.
+The Austrian Commission for UNESCO coordinates the national network, provides international contacts and information, and supports the schools in achieving their goals.
+The Austrian UNESCO schools’ annual conference, which always takes place in a different province, serves as a platform for exchange and further education.
+The participants receive information, suggestions, and tips on how to work on and implement UNESCO topics in everyday school life.

-The journal FORUM is published annually and illustrates the great variety of activities and projects at the Austrian UNESCO schools.
-The journal is always dedicated to a main topic and serves as a source of new ideas and inspiration for future projects.
+FORUM, the Austrian UNESCO schools’ journal, is published annually and illustrates the great variety of activities and projects the schools undertake.
+The journal is always dedicated to a specific topic and serves as a source for new ideas and inspiration for future projects.